 At Centennial High School I teach Discovery during hexters 1, 3, and 5.
-During hexters 2, 4, and 6, I am in the counseling office supporting students with Academic, Career, and Social/Emotional needs.
+During hexters 2, 4, and 6, I am in the Deans office.

 During the 2006-2007 school year, I started at CHS as an intern and have been fortunate to work here since.